LIZELUAN/Redcap-Statistics/README.md

    ```
    ./redcap_OI.R [logging_file] [year-month]
    ./redcap_SD.R [logging_file] [year-month]
-   The example of command code can be seen in `run.sh`.
+   The example can be seen in the file run.sh.
    ```
 3. Output
    The output file is an xlsx file containing the statistical information.